CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

     "luisEndPoint": ""
     ```

-    > **Note** The Luis endpoint url for the .NET SDK should be something like **https://{region}.api.cognitive.microsoft.com** with no api or version after it.
+1. Also please provide value for **BlobStorageConnectionString": "",** , you can navigate in the right side and click on environment details tab and can find the value for it.
+1. To find the luisAppId, Navigate to the cognitive services website and then go to Manage -> Settings and copy the application Id
+1. For Luis app key and endpoint, Navigate to cognitive services - **luisbotdeploymentID** in azure portal , then find **Keys and Endpoint** and copy any one key value and the endpoint value.
+1. Provide the blob connection string, navigate to the storage account - **aistorageuniqueid** go to access keys and click on show keys and copy the connection string.
+Leave MicrosoftAppID and MicrosoftAppPassword Blank.
+1. After editing the **appsettings.json**, it will look like the below image.

-## Lab 7.2: Adding LUIS to PictureBot's MainDialog
+## Lab 2.2: Adding LUIS to PictureBot's MainDialog

-1. Open **PictureBot.cs**.
+1. In PictureBot project, Expand the **Bots** folder and then open **PictureBot.cs**.
 The first thing you'll need to do is initialize the LUIS recognizer, similar to how you did for `PictureBotAccessors`.
 Below the commented line `private readonly PictureBotAccessors _accessors;`, add the following:

     ```csharp
     private LuisRecognizer _recognizer { get; } = null;